 Bentonite is surface mined through a process called back-casting where reclamation is performed by filling the mining pits with soils from subsequent pits while the mine is in production.
 Typically the topsoil layer is about 30 inches deep, which is removed using heavy equipment.

 Once the bentonite is removed, it is cleaned and then tested to confirm the grade.
 It is then dried in the field before being taken to the plant for processing and stockpiled on-site or transferred to a processing facility.

-Bentonite has been called the mineral of 1,000 uses, which includes absorbents, animal feed, drilling fluids, foundry, iron ore pelletizing, and sealants.
+Bentonite has been called “Miracle Mud” and the “Clay of a Thousand Uses.”
+Some of these include absorbents, animal feed, drilling fluids, foundry, iron ore pelletizing, and sealants.
 Wyoming bentonite is particularly in demand for pet litter because of it’s ability to absorb many times its volume in water and control odors.
 Among other uses, bentonite is found in crayons, medication, and cosmetic such as shampoos, lotions, face creams, and lipstick.

 Originally, Wyoming bentonite was used by local Indians as a bleaching clay and a washing agent.
 Pioneers used it as a substitute for axle grease to cure inflamed horses hoofs and to waterproof roofs.